appcircleio/appcircle-docusaurus/docs/marketplace/jenkins/testing-distribution/index.md

 ### Install Appcircle Testing Distribution Plugin

-Go to your Jenkins dashboard and follow, Manage Jenkins > Plugins and search for "Appcircle Testing Distribution"
+Go to your Jenkins dashboard and navigate to Manage Jenkins > Manage Plugins.
+Then, search for "Appcircle Enterprise Store" in the available plugins section.

 <Screenshot url='https://cdn.appcircle.io/docs/assets/sp-158-installation_steps.png' />